 6. The third icon (which looks like a bullet list) toggles the legend window.

 7. The fourth icon (which looks like a camera) will let you capture a formatted screenshot of the map.
 Be sure to set the intended zoom and legend placement prior to clicking this button.
 A file called “screenshot.png” will download and show up in the lower left corner of the screen.
 Click on that file and then you can save that image.

-This webmap enables members of the public, property owners, agencies, and interested parties to review preliminary footprints for the four different build alternatives described in the San Jose to Merced Project Section Draft Environmental Impact Report/Environmental Impact Statement (EIR/EIS) released by the California High Speed Rail Authority (Authority) on April 24, 2020.
-This webmap presents the temporary or permanent footprints for each of the different proposed build alternatives, and about which the Draft EIR/EIS describes potential community or environmental impacts.
+This webmap enables members of the public, property owners, agencies, and interested parties to review preliminary footprints for the four different build alternatives described in the San Jose to Merced Project Section Final Environmental Impact Report/Environmental Impact Statement (EIR/EIS) released by the California High Speed Rail Authority (Authority) on February 25, 2022.
+This webmap presents the temporary or permanent footprints for each of the different proposed build alternatives, and about which the Final EIR/EIS describes potential community or environmental impacts.
 These draft footprints are based on preliminary engineering and subject to change during subsequent stages of project design.
+The footprint for Alternative 4 includes the footprint of the Diridon Design Variant (DDV) near the Diridon Station.
 The draft footprints do not represent any commitment by the Authority to disturb or acquire any property contained within the areas, because the project design and associated land use areas are preliminary, the project is not yet formally approved, and final design has yet to be completed.
 Users of this website are directed to the project website for the EIR/EIS that contains more information on the proposed project, including the preliminary engineering design plans.